wiscostret/optimize_fpl/optimize_fpl.md

 First we load the data and add the 'player\_id' column in order to be able to identify each player using a unique number.
 We also add a variable 'n' specifying the total number of players - this will come in handy for our functions below.

+Importantly, we also transform the 'team' column to integers, for the optimizer to handle.
+For the FPL Review data, the 'team' column is already integer, but for other sources this might not be the case, so we include the step.

     library(dplyr)

     data <- read.csv("data/fplreview.csv",sep=";") %>% tibble::rownames_to_column("player_id")

+    data$team <- as.integer(data$team)

     head(data)